FrewtyPebbles/Loxoc-Python3D-Game-Engine/readme.md

  - Figure out better solution for multimesh assimp imports.
 (Current solution groups all meshes from the scene in a python list.)

- - Add transform and rotate to camera.

  - Refactor SDL-based event system (to include more events).

- - Think of a name for the engine.

  - Add mouse events.